yuu6148/Kernel-Builder-for-POCOF1/README.md

 # Poco-F1-Kernel-Builder
-Creates a patched flashble Kernel for Poco F1
+Creates a flashble Kernel for Poco F1